Project Logicality: Arguing by Assumption — The Enthymeme

 Generally, one part of an argument may be unspoken because it’s assumed by both and doesn’t need to be stated.
 So these parts will need to be teased out by a third-party analyst of the argument to determine fully what is being argued.

 This can be an intellectually honest form of argument, and I offer some examples here.

 I’m using standard form deductive syllogisms — conditionally certain three-part arguments with two premises and a conclusion — for ease of presentation.
 The first is a 1st order, or unstated major premise, argument:

 - So the Magna is radioactive.

 - All mutants are radioactive.

-This next has a hidden minor premise, or 2nd order enthymeme.
+This one has a hidden minor premise, or 2nd order enthymeme structure.

 - Not giving the proper homage to the Nine Who are One will endanger all our lives.

 - So we should not fail to give proper homage to the Nine.